apiology/opener-for-asana/README.md

 2. Alfred | Workflows | File Asana task | Configure workflow and
    variables icon | configure workspace name and access key.

-Go to the URL bar ("Chrome Omnibox"), and type 'a', a space, then search for an Asana task.
+Go to the URL bar ("Chrome Omnibox"), then type 'a', a space, then search for an Asana task.
 You should see them pop up as suggestions.
 Pick one, and your task will be opened in a new tab!